Olly Lee

-Oliver Robert Lee (born 11 July 1991) is an English former professional footballer who played as a midfielder.
+Oliver Robert Lee (born 11 July 1991) is an English former professional footballer and coach who played as a midfielder.
+He is Under 21's Coach at Norwich City.

 Lee started his career as a youth player with West Ham United, with whom he turned professional in 2009.
 He made his debut in the Football League during the first of two loan spells at Dagenham & Redbridge in 2011, and also played on loan to League Two club Gillingham in 2012.
 He never made a senior appearance for West Ham, and moved on to Barnet in July 2012.
 After nine months and thirteen appearances, he signed for Championship club Birmingham City on loan.
 Despite not having played first-team football for Birmingham, the loan was converted to a permanent transfer in May 2013.
 He played 20 matches in 2013–14 but none the following season, and after a spell on loan at League Two Plymouth Argyle in 2015, he was released.
 In August 2015, Lee signed for League Two club Luton Town on a short-term contract, which was later extended until the end of 2016–17.

-Career

-Early career
+Playing career

+West Ham United

 Lee began his football career as a youth team player with West Ham United, for whom he signed professionally in 2009.

+Dagenham & Redbridge (first loan)

 He captained the under-18 team, played reserve team football, and was an unused substitute for a League Cup match with West Ham before signing on loan for League One club Dagenham & Redbridge in March 2011.
 He made his debut in their 2–1 away defeat to Exeter City on 2 April.
 His loan was extended until the end of the season, during which time he played in five league matches, all defeats, as the club failed to avoid relegation to League Two.

+Dagenham & Redbridge (second loan)

 In August 2011, Lee returned to Dagenham on a one-month loan to cover for injuries.
 The loan was later extended for a further two months.
 He made sixteen appearances in League Two and one in the Football League Trophy, and scored three goals, all in the league.
 His first senior goal, in the 73rd minute of a 2–1 defeat at home to Morecambe on 17 September, was a 25 yd free kick into the top corner of the net, which manager John Still described as "a bit of a fluke".

+Gillingham (first loan)

 After a two-week trial in February 2012, Lee joined League Two club Gillingham on loan for a month.
 He made his debut on 21 February in a goalless draw at home to Rotherham United, and played eight matches in all during his loan spell, which was extended for a second month.

 West Ham released Lee when his contract expired at the end of 2011–12.